Protests and condemnation after Iran admits downing Ukrainian plane

 The shooting down of the passenger jet heightened international pressure on Iran after months of friction with the United States and tit-for-tat attacks.
 Canada and the United States had both said early on that they believed an Iranian missile brought down the aircraft, probably in error.

 “The Islamic Republic of Iran deeply regrets this disastrous mistake,” Rouhani wrote on Twitter, promising that those responsible would be prosecuted.
-“My thoughts and prayers go to all the mourning families.”

-U.S. Secretary of State Mike Pompeo posted on Twitter a video of the protests in Tehran with the caption, “The voice of the Iranian people is clear.
-They are fed up with the regime’s lies, corruption, ineptitude and brutality” of the Islamic Revolutionary Guard Corps, a branch of the Iranian military, under what he called Khamenei’s “kleptocracy.”

-Experts said mounting international scrutiny would have made it all but impossible to hide signs of a missile strike in any investigation and Iran may have felt a U-turn was better than battling rising criticism abroad and growing grief and anger at home, as many victims were Iranians with dual nationality.

 In Twitter messages, angry Iranians asked why the plane was allowed to take off with tensions in Iran so high.

-The plane, a Boeing 737-800 (BA.N) en route for Kiev, came down shortly after take-off from Tehran, when Iran was alert for U.S. reprisals after launching rockets at U.S. troops in Iraqi bases.
+The plane, a Boeing 737-800 (BA.N) bound for Kiev, came down shortly after takeoff from Tehran, when Iran was alert for U.S. reprisals after launching rockets at U.S. troops in Iraqi bases.

 Iran’s Revolutionary Guards, in a rare step, apologised to the nation and accepted full responsibility.
 Senior Guards commander Amirali Hajizadeh said he had informed Iran’s authorities on Wednesday about the unintentional strike, a comment that raised questions about why officials had publicly denied it for so long.